When to test and how to prep

 Primary factor: Is your test timeframe determined by a program or admissions deadline?

-If you have a broader time frame, you should consider prepping according to your known weaknesses and rusty knowledge areas first and using multiple practice tests at regular intervals to track progress and use the data to strategically plan each round of prepping between practice tests.
+If you have a broader timeframe, start by prepping around your known weaknesses and any content areas that feel rusty.
+Then take multiple practice tests at regular intervals to track progress.
+Use the data from each test to plan the next round of prep between practice tests.

 How early should you take a practice test?

-If you have several months of prep time and you’re aware of specific content that is rusty or you didn’t cover in undergraduate courses, take up to one month to address those content areas first, then consider taking your first practice test to get the big picture.
+- If you have several months of prep time and you already know certain content is rusty (or you didn’t cover it in undergraduate courses), spend up to one month addressing those areas first.
+Then take your first practice test to get the big picture.

-If you’re not clear on what you don’t know or have forgotten, go ahead and start with a practice test to determine this information and be able to create a data-informed plan.
+- If you’re not sure what you don’t know (or what you’ve forgotten), start with a practice test.
+Use the results to identify gaps and build a data-informed plan.

 How to interpret test results and turn your data into a personalized prep strategy